-Research and Creative InterestsPublic Relations, Strategic Communication, Public Engagement, Not-for-Profit Communication, Employee Engagement, Internal/Employee Communication, Crisis communication, Trust, Distrust, Dialogic Communication,
+Research and Creative InterestsPublic Relations, Strategic Communication, Public Engagement, Not-for-Profit Communication, Employee Engagement, Internal/Employee Communication, Public Trust/Distrust of Organizations,

 Minjeong Kang, Ph.
 D. (Syracuse University), is an assistant professor and teaches Public Relations courses at the Media School, Indiana University.
 Her research interests are understanding the concept of public engagement in various stakeholder contexts such as member, employee, and volunteer relations and its positive impacts in eliciting supportive communication and behavioral outcomes.
 Her research has been published in leading peer-reviewed journals in her field including Communication Research, Corporate Reputation Review, Journal of Communication Management, Journal of Public Relations Research, and Public Relations Review.
 She has been serving on the editorial board of Journal of Public Relations Research.

 Winner, The Ketchum Excellence in Public Relations Research Award (November, 2009), Institute for Public Relations.

 Kang, M. & Park, Y. E. (2017).
 Exploring trust and distrust as conceptually and empirically distinct constructs: Association with symmetrical communication and public engagement across four pairings of trust and distrust.
 Journal of Public Relations Research, 29(2-3), 114-135.

 Kang, M., & Sung, M. J. (2017).
 How symmetrical employeec ommunication leads to employee engagement and positive employee communication behaviors: The mediation of employee-organization relationships on the link.
 Journal of Communication Management, 21(1), 82-102.